 Online and blended education

-Online and blended education is part of the educational landscape of the Graduate School of Life Sciences.
+Online and blended education is part of the educational landscape of the GSLS.
 The design of online and blended education can vary: from fully online courses with support of the lecturer to small modules to be followed independently.
 It offers plenty of opportunities for scalable and flexible solutions.

 For more information about designing, developing and teaching online or blended education you can contact Anne-Petra Rozendal.